 Bouldering is the only method of climbing where a robe and harness isn’t always needed.
 Bouldering routes are more horizontal route as opposed to vertical.
 Climbers to move along a wall or rock sideways, only about as high as they could comfortably jump down on their own.
 Climbers will still have a spotter for safety and a crash pad below for any falls.

 Bouldering is also done in indoor climbing gyms and outside on rock faces.

 Sport climbing is a method used by more advanced climbers, as there is less protection and requires more core strength than traditional climbing.
 In this method, there are bolts placed throughout a climbing route instead of at the top.
 Climbers will clip on a safety bolt as they progress.
-This comes with some extra risk, as there isn’t a belayer at the bottom keeping the robe taunt.
-When a climber falls, they will fall as far as their last safety bolt.
+This comes with some extra risk, as the belayer at the bottom cannot keep the robe taunt the entire time.
+When a climber falls, they will fall at least as far as their last safety bolt.

 Traditional (Trad) Climbing

 This type of climbing is for very advanced and professional climbers.
 In Trad Climbing routes, there are very few bolts placed throughout the route.
 Instead, climbers will place their own anchors in the rock as they climb.
 There are many ways to enjoy the sport of rock climbing, from the beginner stage to professional.
 Check out local gyms or climbing routes to get your climbing career started!

 Michael W. Deem ORCID

 Michael W. Deem Web of Science